GaryStanton/phaser3-merged-input/README.md

 ## Changelog

+v1.10.2
+Improved handling of analogue stick movement.
+More precice at cardinal directions.

 v1.10.1 - 2025-08-09
 Better detection of last used device.
 Now works on pointer movement and analogue gamestick movement.

 v1.10.0 - 2025-08-08
 Enhanced analog input and bearing system